mattcarlotta/react-starter-kit/README.md

 2 - Run `npm i` to install dependencies.

-3 - While at the application's `root` folder, start the `webpack-dev-server` by running `npm run dev`.
+3 - While at the application's root directory, start the `webpack-dev-server` by running `npm run dev`.

 ## Commands